 What is taught in Key stage 3?

 Citizenship is taught in 2 x 1 hourly lessons per fortnight.

-All students have the option of continuing Citizenship as a three year GCSE from Year 9 and complete a full course GCSE in Year 11.
+All students have the option of continuing Citizenship as a full GCSE course from Year 9, with three new classes commencing during the 2017-2018 academic year.

 What are the aims of the Citizenship Studies GCSE?

 GCSE Citizenship Studies is a Humanities subject that aims to motivate and enable young people to become the lawyers, politicians, community organisers and law enforcement officers of the future.
 The course will particularly interest students that are adept at debating issues and take an interest in topical news.
 The course is designed to equip candidates with the following knowledge and skills that are considered essential by higher education and employers:

 - Know and understand how parliamentary democracy operates within the UK and how government works.

 - Know and understand the relationship between the state and citizens.

 - Know how laws are made and enforced and debate some of the most contentious legal issues in the news today.

 - Know the role and operation of the Criminal Justice System and evaluate its effectiveness at preventing crime.